-And where’s your favourite place to eat?
+And where’s your favorite place to eat?

-My favourite place to eat is Ju Ju’s on the West Coast.
+My favorite place to eat is Ju Ju’s on the West Coast.
 This is a chattel house on the beach which serves local Bajan flying fish cutters as well as beers and rum.
 I often eat dinner here after a good surf and watch the sun go down.